Schedule:

 Marci Ybarra, PhD, University of Wisconsin-Madison,

-David R Hodge, PhD, Arizona State University,
+David R Hodge, PhD, Arizona State University and

 Last year a special workshop titled, "Whose facts matter!?: Epistemic justice & professional values in the practice of social work science" was convened.
 This well-attended and lively session explored, "...how varied forms of power operate in one's sub-field, whose data matter and who decides, systems in academia that perpetuate epistemic injustice, and what this all means for the social impact, use, and relevance of the knowledge we produce."
 Workshop participants took to the floor and challenged those in attendance to consider that epistemic injustice has direct and immediate consequences on faculty recruitment, hiring, and career advancement.
 As such, Part Two of this special session continues the conversation by asking panel members to address the following: